-Standard deviation is a statistical measure of the volatility of the fund's returns take into account the inconsistency of the IR when excess returns are negative.
+Standard deviation is a statistical measure of the volatility of the fund's returns.

 Information ratio is a risk-adjusted performance measure.
 The information ratio is a special version of the Sharpe Ratio in that the benchmark doesn't have to be the risk-free rate.
-The Israelson method is an adjustment of the Information Ratio to
+The